pensoft/OpenBiodiv/ontology/rdf-guide.md

 :TaxonomicNameUsage rdf:type owl:Class ;
   rdfs:subClassOf  pext:Mention ;
-  rdfs:comment "A biological name usage is the mentioning of a biological name (scientific name, taxon concept label, etc.), optionally with an authorship and taxonomic status."@en ;
+  rdfs:comment "A taxonomic name usage is the mentioning of a taxonomic name
+    (scientific name, taxonomic concept label, etc.), optionally with a taxonomic status."@en ;
-  rdfs:label "Biological Name Usage"@en .
+  rdfs:label "Taxonomic Name Usage"@en .

 dwciri:taxonomicStatus rdf:type owl:ObjectProperty ;
   rdfs:label "taxonomic status"@en ;
-  rdfs:comment "the IRI version of the DwC term taxonmic status" .
+  rdfs:comment "the IRI version of the DwC term taxonmic status"@en .
 @
 ```

 In the logic of our algorithms, it is very important that TNU's are